benjilegnard/resum/src/content/articles/2021-12-18-a-new-blog-for-the-new-year.md

 ### Introduction

-I used to have a blog, still available at [jibhaine.fr](https://jibhaine.fr), i gave it up around the time social networks rose to popularity and everyone that had a blog was posting stuff on facebook or twitter.
+I used to have a blog, still available at [jibhaine.fr](https://jibhaine.fr), i gave it up around the time social networks rose to popularity and everyone that had a blog was posting stuff on Facebook or Twitter.
 There are too many social networks today, having control of what everyone publishes.
-This site is my attempt at taking back what i can of my identity online.
+This site is my attempt at taking back what I can of my identity online.

 ### What you'll find here

-mainly articles about web development, tutorials on angular, and other technologies if i'm motivated.
+Mainly articles about web development, tutorials on angular, and other technologies if i'm motivated.

 Think pieces about development practices in teams, about our sausage society.